List of Neighbours characters introduced in 2014: Sharon Canning

 Sharon Canning, played by Natasha Herbert, made her first appearance on 6 October 2014.
 Herbert was introduced as the mother of Kyle Canning (Chris Milligan), who comes to Erinsborough for his wedding to Georgia Brooks (Saskia Hampele).
 Following Herbert's one episode stint in 2014, Milligan and Colette Mann (who plays Sheila Canning) asked producers to bring her back for a longer stint, noting that "there could be so much storyline material if she came back just for a few weeks."
 Producers reintroduced Sharon on-screen the following year.
 Herbert reprised the role in 2022, as Sharon returns for Kyle's wedding to Roxy Willis (Zima Anderson).
 Sharon returned on 19 January in Australia and 17 January in the UK.
 Herbert said that Sharon would be staying in Erinsborough "for a good time, but not a long time."
 In an interview posted on the serial's social media accounts, Herbert explained that Sharon is more fond of Roxy than Georgia, and Milligan later joked about Sharon's persona, saying that Sharon "just comes for the free alcohol".

 Sharon visits her son, Kyle Canning, before his wedding and later watches over the ceremony in which he and Georgia Brooks are married.
 After talking to Matt Turner (Josef Brown) at the reception about her relationship troubles, Sharon puts her hotel key in his pocket and tells him she is leaving the following day.
 Five months later, Sharon returns to visit Kyle and runs into Matt again.
 They share a drink and Matt goes back to Sharon's hotel room, but Terese Willis (Rebekah Elmaloglou) stops Matt from taking things further.
 Sharon later returns to town after learning of Matt's death.
 Terese tells her to stay away from Matt's wife, Lauren (Kate Kendall), but Sharon goes to see her.
 Before she can tell Lauren about her and Matt, Terese interrupts and takes Sharon away.
 She later sends Sharon on a cruise.
 After learning the truth about Matt's affair, Lauren confronts Sharon.
 She tells Lauren that Terese bought her off with a cruise, and that Terese wants Lauren to stay away from her husband.
 Seven years later, Sharon returns for Kyle's second wedding to Roxy Willis, Terese's niece, and helps the bridal party with their preparations.
-Despite noticing the flirtation between Glen Donnelly (Richard Huggett) and Roxy's mother, Gemma Willis (Beth Buchanan), she has sex with Glen in the honeymoon suite the night before the wedding, where they are caught by Terese and Gemma.
+Despite noticing the flirtation between Glen Donnelly (Richard Huggett) and Roxy's mother, Gemma Willis (Beth Buchanan), Sharon has sex with Glen in the honeymoon suite the night before the wedding, where they are caught by Terese and Gemma.
 Sharon later attends the wedding ceremony, where she continues to spend most of her time with Glen and returns to the hotel with him again afterwards, which Terese witnesses.